Xandru4/Claudators/README.md

 ### Legality

-Following the relevant Wikipedia regulations is paramount, just as it is with the official tool.This is **not** a tool to automatically make translations or modifications, but a starting point to quickly get a woking draft.
-Automatic translations are prohibited on most wikipedias and the draft tghe tool outputs isn't perfect by any means, wich means a speaker of the translated language should translate everything using the draft as a mere starting point.
-After the article has been translated and checked, all the sources in the original will have to be added through the wikipedia interface according to the pertinent rules.
-Source translation is not in the scope of this project.
+Following the relevant Wikipedia regulations is paramount, just as it is with the official tool.
+This is **not** a tool to automatically make translations or modifications, but a starting point to quickly get a woking draft.
+Automatic translations are prohibited on most wikipedias and the tool's output isn't perfect by any means.
+The editor should know the language of the articles and use the draft as a mere starting point.
+After the article has been translated and checked, all the sources in the original have to be added through the wikipedia interface.
+Translating wikicode is not part of the scope of this project.

 ### Scripts

 The tool has only tested on linux, but should work with WSL.

-**Rough but working**: `wiki-alpha.py`
+In the main shell script, different informations can be manually customised for every usecase.

+The tool empowers to edit online but internet is obviously needed to fetch and to translate, wich is done wither through the [Translate Shell](https://www.soimort.org/translate-shell/) project, wich permits translation with several translation service or directly through the Deepl API, wich offers the best result but is limited to a freemium offer.

 **Smooth but in develloppement**:
 `wiki-gui.sh`
 ⬇
 - `wiki-fetch.py`